matthewmsmith/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+  Semantic HTML is the modern way to structure a website.
+Look at HTML as the bones of the website.
+The semantic tags are apart of HTML5 which make it easier for the developer to structure the html

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+ Display block takes up the entire width the the container.
+Inline items can be next to each other.

 3. What are the 4 areas of the box model?
+ Margin, Padding, Border, Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+   Vertical

 5. Explain why git is valuable to a team of developers.
+ The biggest advantages of Git is its branching capabilities that allows devs to work on a single project together without risk of overwriting the main.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.